colmulhall/colmulhall.github.io/_posts/2018-12-20-must-have-ios-apps-2018-edition.md

 tags: [apps, iOS]
 ---

 Federico Viticci's annual list of must-have iOS apps has been released - an annual tradition on MacStories [^1].
-As per usual, I will talk about the apps that I use also have installed on my devices.
+As per usual, I will talk about the apps on the list that I also have installed on my devices.

 <a id="dropbox"></a>